nanoexpress/legacy/README.md

 Documentation available [here](https://github.com/dalisoft/nanoexpress/blob/master/docs/index.md)

+**Are you want faster and stable performance with extra features, see [PRO](https://github.com/dalisoft/nanoexpress/tree/pro) version**

 _If you want **Suport** me, please see [Support](#support) section_

 _See [**Credits**](#credits) if you want which libraries i've used_